 The Production Crew is a club run by the Theater Technical Director.
 This club meets twice a week and on some weekends to build and paint sets, hang stage lights, and set up sound for all Hamden Hall productions and special events in the Taylor Performing Arts Center.
 Basic carpentry, safe tool practices, faux painting techniques, and basic stage rigging are just a few of the projects that students are introduced to.
 Crew members get first hand experience in understanding how the backstage of a theater works, from basic design concepts to special effects.

-Hamden Hall Robotics Club participates in the FIRST Tech Challenge.
+Hamden Hall Robotics Club participates in the Vex Robotics Competition.
 If you are interested in science, engineering, programming, or are just curious about robotics, please join us!
-No background in these areas needed, just a willingness to participate and learn!
+No background in these areas is needed, just a willingness to participate and learn!
 We will be participating in a regional competition in addition to building our own robots according to the interests of members.

 The Science Club originally formed in 2004 evolved into the Science Inquiry Group, which was an umbrella organization under which students carry out many different activities.
 In 2012 it became the Signature Program called Science, Innovation & Design.
 The program has two main goals: 1) to encourage students to engage in independent projects and 2) to focus on the development of a culture of inquiry at Hamden Hall.

 Hamden Hall Student Government has four officers and 16 class officers who serve as leaders within the school community by acting as liaisons between the student body and faculty.
 The Student Government meets once a week with their Class Deans.

 The four Student Government officers are elected by their peers to oversee all student activities in the Hamden Hall Community, including dances, community service projects, the prom, and fundraising events.